jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-22.md

 Section 1.
 Creation of TRANSCO

-Pursuant to Section 8 of the Act, TRANSCO, which shall be wholly owned by PSALM, has been created to assume the transmission facilities of NAPOCOR, all other assets related to transmission operations, including nationwide franchise of NAPOCOR for the operation of the transmission system and the Grid, and to assume the electrical transmission functions of the NAPOCOR, including among others, the planning, construction and centralized Grid operation and maintenance of high voltage transmission facilities, Grid interconnections, ancillary and other allied facilities.
+As per Section 8 , TRANSCO, which shall be wholly owned by PSALM, has been created to assume the transmission facilities of NAPOCOR, all other assets related to transmission operations, including nationwide franchise of NAPOCOR for the operation of the transmission system and the Grid, and to assume the electrical transmission functions of the NAPOCOR, including among others, the planning, construction and centralized Grid operation and maintenance of high voltage transmission facilities, Grid interconnections, ancillary and other allied facilities.
-Pursuant to and in accordance with the requirements of the Act, NAPOCOR, PSALM and TRANSCO shall take such measures and execute such documents to effect the transfer of the ownership and possession of the transmission and subtransmission facilities of NAPOCOR and all other assets
+As per and in accordance with the requirements , NAPOCOR, PSALM and TRANSCO shall take such measures and execute such documents to effect the transfer of the ownership and possession of the transmission and subtransmission facilities of NAPOCOR and all other assets